-For what regards the "other financial arrangements", the Bundesbank gives us an example by stating: "Having a euro account at the Bundesbank allows international organisations, central banks and monetary authorities to participate in the European crossborder payment system TARGET2.
+For what regards the "other financial arrangements", the Bundesbank gives us an example by stating: "Having a euro account at the Bundesbank allows international organisations, central banks and monetary authorities to participate in the European cross-border payment system TARGET2.
 The account is held on a credit balance basis and forms the basis for the other services which are offered.
 There is no need to maintain a given minimum credit balance.
-Accounts are remunerated as described under "Account remuneration through automatic overnight deposits" and "Fixedterm deposits".
+Accounts are remunerated as described under "Account remuneration through automatic overnight deposits" and "Fixed-term deposits".
 These accounts are managed by the Eurosystem Reserve Management Service (ERMS)".
 To our knowledge, ERMS holdings are increasing and are accounted in the BoP item "Liabilities to non-euro-area residents denominated in euros".

-7. The role of the interbank system in stabilising T2 balances: BoP decomposition from 2011 to 2020 for France
+6. A basket case: BoP reconstruction from 2011 to 2020 for France

-To conclude, we want to present a BoP decomposition for France.
+To conclude, we want to present a BoP reconstruction for France.
 This is a useful example to show that indeed the different monetary configuration that has characterized EA countries after 2008 is a necessary but not sufficient condition for the increase of T2 balances (see also Terzi 2018).
 France's T2 balance has remained stationary throughout the years, even after the take-off of APPs in 2015.
-We think that the decomposition via BoP cumulated accounts could help to understand, at least partially, the reasons behind this.

-Interbank credit has traditionally a strong role in French BoP (see Fig. 10): this can be attributable to the large size of the French banking system.
+We think that the reconstruction via BoP cumulated accounts could help to understand, at least partially, the reasons for this.
+Interbank credit has a strong role in French BoP (see Figure 10): this can be attributable to the large size of the French banking system.
 During the 2011-2012 crisis, foreign credit to French banks experienced a significant contraction, compensated by a corresponding reduction in the foreign assets of French banks.
 In the following years both items significantly recovered.
+These inflows of capital reduced greatly the banks' use of NCBs liquidity for funding needs.
+Capital reallocation towards foreign investments also has characterized the French economy in a similar way as observed for Italy, Spain and Germany (pink bars).
+It seems however that the French T2 balance has remained basically stationary due to the strong re-leveraging of the banking sector and the capacity of the French non-financial private sector to attract investment flows towards the French economy.